"La genealogía es el acto de devolver la carne a los huesos de nuestros antepasados".

 Speaking of personal space, I would like to introduce to you my new friend, Gloria Marthai, who so intimately described her personal space in this writing.
 Enjoy.

-My Personal Acre
+My Personal Acreby

 Gloria Marthai